 It’s complicated to understand because it’s new and different, but once you experience it in person, it’s really not that difficult.

-Flight of Passage is just as popular today as it was over three years ago, and is still a hassle to experience.
+Flight of Passage is just as popular today as it was ~6 years ago, and still can be a hassle.
 And that’s for a ride based on Avatar–this is Star Wars.
-On top of that, crowds are only likely to get worse, with other new additions and Walt Disney World’s 50th Anniversary around the corner.
 Don’t wait.